 What to Consider When Buying Hardwood Floors

-When you are thinking of buying hardwood flooring for your home, consider the following to help you decide the type of flooring, and hardwood species, you want:
+If you are thinking of buying hardwood flooring for your home, the following should be considered before you decide on type of flooring, and hardwood species, you want:

 Mixing the Old with the New ~ Are you renovating but have to keep the existing Oak throughout the kitchen and on the mantel piece?
 Or are you building but the existing dining table is a keeper?
 Not to worry!
 Wood goes with wood and our helpful Sales Consultants can find the right wood flooring to help tie in all the elements of your home.